Car TalkCar MaintenanceCar BatteryHow To Recondition A Car Battery In 5 Easy Steps

 Step 1.
 Reconditioning groundwork

 At the initial stage, cleaning the corrosion is vital.
-You can use readymade post cleaner or make your solution to clean the terminals of the battery.
-You can also pick any available posts cleaning product in the market.
-To make your solution, mix 2 teaspoons of baking soda and 1 spoon of water until you see it transforming into a fine paste.
+You can use a ready-made post cleaner or make your own solution to clean the terminals of the battery.
+You can also pick any available post-cleaning product on the market.
+To make your solution, mix 2 teaspoons of baking soda and 1 teaspoon of water until you see it transform into a fine paste.
 Now, take a toothbrush and rub it on the posts.
 For heavy corrosion, you can even use steel wool.
-This is the first step towards how to recondition a car battery in the right way.
+This is the first step towards reconditioning a car battery in the right way.

 Note: Don’t forget to wear safety equipment like gloves and goggles.